nason/bridgely/readme.md

 - Send SMS messages
 - Send SMS questions and tag incoming responses as answers

 Bridgely consumes the Twilio API to send and receive text messages.
-The [Bridgely API](https://github.com/nason/bridgely-api/) must be configured with valid Twilio crendtials in order to send or receive text messages with Bridgely.
+The [Bridgely API](https://github.com/nason/bridgely-api/) must be configured with valid Twilio credentials in order to send or receive text messages with Bridgely.

 # Why Bridgely?